 Articles

 Financial dark cloud looms over Welsh rugby.
-Posted almost 12 years ago
+Posted over 12 years ago

 On the day that Gavin Henson signed for London Welsh, his fifth club in less than two years, the financial dark cloud looming over Welsh rugby grew darker.
 The auditor examining the accounts of Newport Gwent Dragons, one of four regions in the country, questioned how longer they would remain a going concern.